Not Everyone Is Merry at Christmastime

 ~Romans 12:15 (ESV)

 We're commanded to rejoice when good things happen to others.
 But often, we're envious and bitter.
 We're commanded to weep with those who are genuinely sorrowful, yet we often judge harshly and try to force cheerfulness.
 This seems like a simple commandment, but without the leading of the Holy Spirit, without the power of Christ, this simple commandment becomes an impossible task (Heb 11:6).
 Without having our minds renewed by the Word of God and our hearts transformed by His Spirit's work of sanctification, we don't have the wisdom necessary to discern truth from error (Prov 2:6).
-We can't rightly decipher whether someone needs a gentle reproof because their sorrows are self-inflicted by sin (which includes the desire to wallowing in self-pity), or if a person is genuinely and rightly (by God's estimation) sorrowful due to the various heartaches we all suffer in this life.
+We can't rightly decipher whether someone needs a gentle reproof because their sorrows are self-inflicted by sin (which includes the desire to wallow in self-pity), or if a person is genuinely and rightly (by God's estimation) sorrowful due to the various heartaches we all suffer in this life.

 This is why as God's dearly beloved children, we all need to daily feed our souls with the Word of God.
 We need to study it diligently so that we might truly know what His will is, and gain wisdom from the power of His Holy Spirit (1 Cor 2:12-13).